 Teaching Classroom Procedures Like Academic Content (Practical Lesson Plans)

-Most classroom management struggles don’t come from students being unwilling to behave.
+Most classroom management struggles don’t come from students unwilling to behave.
 They come from students being unclear about the rules.
 As teachers, we can avoid this by teaching classroom procedures explicitly.

 We assume students know how to: